wagtail/wagtail/docs/topics/pages.md

 ## Writing page models

-Here we\'ll describe each section of the above example to help you create your own page models.
+Here we'll describe each section of the above example to help you create your own page models.

 ### Database fields